 In order to let go of unnecessary worries, you need to divide them in two categories: things you worry about and you have control over and things you worry about and you have no control over.

-The things you have control over are usually your actions, behaviors and attitudes.
+The things you have control over are usually your actions, behaviours and attitudes.
 You can choose how to respond to past and future events.

 Let go of the worries you have no control over.
 Accept them as they are and take positive steps towards the things you can change.